 Ottolenghi is far from a hidden treasure these days.
-He now has multiple best selling cookbooks, a couple of highly acclaimed London restaurants, and three gourmet delis.
-Just this week The New Yorker magazine featured a wonderful article about him in their special Food Issue.
-In it, I was not surprised to learn that the roots of his brilliance extend far beyond culinary school.
+He has multiple best selling cookbooks, a couple of highly acclaimed London restaurants, three gourmet delis and a weekly column in the Guardian.

-This recipe is adapted from Yotam Ottolenghi’s second cookbook Plenty – The original recipe was for Brussels Sprouts and Tofu.
+This recipe is adapted from a recipe in his second cookbook Plenty The original recipe was for Brussels Sprouts and Tofu.
+It’s an excellent dish with tofu and I highly recommend trying it.
+But I omitted it here, as was going for a simple, excellent vegetable side dish.

 - Prep Time: 25 mins